calebperelini/car-image-classifier/README.md

     con.close()
 ```

-### Part II.)
+### Part II.
 Evaluating Images with a model.

-This section proved difficult, due to a limited experience and understanding of Computer Vision, and it's associated libraries.
+This section proved difficult, due to a limited experience and understanding of Computer Vision, and it's associated tools.
 Given the time constraints and my ability, I decided to limit the scope of this step and focus on training a model that would evaluate colour only.

 ## Installation